Prefetching package manager dependencies for hermetic builds

 .yaml

-parameter specifies the path to the directory that has the lockfile and the package metadata files.
-In this example, the.
+1 The prefetch-input parameter specifies the path to the directory of the project.
+In this example, the .

 Create a pull request by committing your changes to the repository of the component.